Highland Community College held Pinning and Graduation ceremonies for the 2021 Associate Degree Nursing Students on Friday August 13, 2021

 Students who choose to take dual enrollment courses learn first-hand the demands of going to college.
 They experience the process of enrolling in college classes and become aware of the costs associated with college tuition, fees, and textbooks.
 The experience helps to ease the transition to college and provides academic enrichment to students who are ready for the challenge of college coursework.
 Students can also make considerable progress on their college education while earning their high school diploma if they give an appropriate amount of time and focus to their studies.
 HCC classes are offered at affordable rates, especially when compared to state universities, and students enjoy accessibility to instructors within small classroom settings or virtually from home.
 Courses are available online, on campus, and at our regional centers.
 Please visit the page for your selected location to note any important dates.

 It's easy to get started!
-If you have already taken classes with Highland Community College, then skip to step #4.
+If you have already taken classes with Highland Community College within the last year, then skip to step #4.
 There is no need to apply more than once.

-New students, please click here to apply for admission to Highland Community College.
+New students, please click here to fill out the initial contact information and then select the High School Application for Admission to apply for admission to Highland Community College.